Bård Hoksrud: Party politics

 Following Ketil Solvik-Olsen's announcement that he would step down as deputy leader at the party convention in April 2023; Hoksrud announced his candidacy to succeed him.
-Erlend Wiborg has also been mentioned as a possible contender, but has yet announced if he is standing.
+On 20 March, Hoksrud withdrew his candidacy and endorsed Hans Andreas Limi.

 Minister of Agriculture and Food

 Hoksrud was appointed minister of agriculture and food on 31 August 2018 in a minor reshuffle following Ketil Solvik-Olsen's resignation.
-He succeeded Jon Georg Dale, who had been appointed as Solvik-Olsen’s successor.
+He succeeded Jon Georg Dale, who had been appointed as Solvik-Olsen's successor.

 In October, Hoksrud reiterated in a Storting question time that he experienced that agriculture is leaning forward.
 He specified that the amount of farms reducing have been halted and that the government saw positivity in the industry.
 Hoksrud was dismissive to the dry summer that had occurred, and reiterated that the government had taken good measures for agriculture.

 In November, Hoksrud lead the jury in Lillestrøm to hand out the annual Young Farmer award to 29 year old Olav Høyheim Einan.
 Hoksrud said: "This year's winner satisfies all the criteria in the competition.
 He has a strong focus on sustainable production and operation and has made an enormous effort to expand the farm using local resources in an impressive way".

 Following complaints of poor food in care homes, Hoksrud announced in December that a Food Pleasure Corps would be set up "to help make food and meals in institutions the highlight of the day".
 For the last prior weeks, he and Minister of the Elderly and Public Health Åse Michaelsen were invited to six "inspiration day" events in all parts of the country about food pleasure and elderly health.

 In January 2019, Hoksrud handed out the Business Development Award in Agriculture to Ask gård foredling AS.
 He further commented that he felt impressed and "it is awesome to participate in handing out such an award".

 On 22 January, after the Christian Democrats joined the government, Hoksrud was succeeded by Olaug Bollestad.